 With your ratings determined, you can then create a risk assessment matrix to help you categorise the risk level for each risk event.
 This can, ultimately, help you decide which risks to mitigate using controls, and which to accept or transfer.

-Read more about different ways to evaluate business risks.
+Read more about the different ways to evaluate business risks.

 Use different types of information in IT risk assessments